A custom built desktop computer with RGB lighting.

 • Simple to intermediate coding

-With a bit higher-end hardware, they are also good for coding and not to heavy compiling of the same.
+• With slightly higher-end hardware, they are also good for coding and not too heavy compiling.

-It also makes no sense to custom build a mid-range computer like low-end computers.
-The reasons are the same; it takes too much time, and the cost is too great.
+It also makes no sense to custom-build a mid-range computer like low-end computers.
+The reasons are the same: it takes too much time and is too costly.
 Just go with the business-proven vendors, and you will be fine.

 High-end Computers / Gaming Rigs